urri34/MyRTSPCapt/README.md

 # MyRTSPCapt

-Contains the python scripts I use Save to a file a RTSP stream or a webcam stream.
+Contains the python scripts I use to save to a file a RTSP stream or a webcam stream.

 ## MyRTSPCapt.py:
 ### Idea behind: